 - The largest database and getting larger every day because of all the folks with family trees there.

-- You cannot do chromosome comparisons with other testers there so you have to load your data to GEDmatch or DNA.land for that.
+- You cannot do chromosome comparisons with other testers there so you have to load your data to FamilyTreeDNA or GEDmatch or DNA.land for that.

 - No tools for looking at the raw data